lag13/dotfiles/personal_documentation/programming/testing.md

 If one of those things don't hold then then your code will be covered by acceptance testing and you needn't worry about unit testing it.

+## Unit Tests Exercising Multiple Units vs. Acceptance tests
+Recently at work another developer, Dmitry, has been pushing for having unit tests which exercise multiple real units instead of "acceptance" tests as we've been doing for the past year (I'm not sure if we have an official name for them but I'll call them "unit acceptance tests" for the time being).
+Basically he thinks that maintaing mock APIs (so these APIs are *actual* servers that you have to spin up) is too much work and things should be more abstracted away behind some sort of interface.
+So instead of, say, creating a mock server which returns JSON and pointing your code to that, you would inject a mock into your main code which returns the structured JSON.
+I can see his reasoning in some ways but I'm not sure if I agree with him.
+These are my thoughts on the matter.

+I think my thoughts are pretty simple actually.
+There are probably two reasons I like acceptance tests which both stem from the fact that acceptance tests know NOTHING about your implementation, they only care about the behavior of the feature:

+1. You can do mass refactors (perhaps you drastically change how your code is organized or maybe you change the language of the source code itself!) and the acceptance tests still work.
+This gives you freedom to change your code however you want and still have confidence that it works.
+2. Since acceptance tests know nothing about the implementation and care only about the feature, they help you focus on **what** a feature should be doing instead of getting bogged down in the details of **how** to make that feature.
+With so many ways to abstract and organize your code, having this simple goal can help you complete your feature more quickly.
+The idea of identifying the behavior you want first and then hammering out the implementation details seems like such an obvious way to develop but you'd be surprised at how easy it is to forget this; there's a lot of abstraction and such in code so it's easy to get lost.

+Dmitry's approach does not get these benefits.
+I still need to try his approach though, maybe I'll like it more than I think.